-This delicious marinated Bean Salad with garbanzo beans, cannellini beans, cherry tomatoes, and fresh herbs is the perfect make-ahead side dish or meal.
+This delicious marinated Mediterranean Bean Salad with garbanzo beans, cannellini beans, cherry tomatoes, and fresh herbs is the perfect make-ahead side dish or meal.
 Packed with flavor and full of protein and fiber.
-Jump to Recipe

-This Easy Bean Salad is made with chickpeas, cannellini beans, and fresh herbs, all coated in a fresh and flavorful vinaigrette.
-This healthy side dish recipe is perfect for meal prepping and enjoying at barbecues or dinner parties.
+This Easy Mediterranean Bean Salad is made with chickpeas, cannellini beans, and fresh herbs, all coated in a fresh and flavorful vinaigrette.
+This healthy side dish recipe is perfect for meal prep and enjoying at barbecues or dinner parties.

 Key Ingredients and Swaps